 Free Summer Activities in Boston

 Most visits to the Museum of Science are about what’s inside.
 More than 1.5 million visitors come through annually to enjoy science, technology, math and engineering exhibits looking at everything from electricity to biology.
-But in July and August, Thursday and Friday evenings are about what’s above the museum.
-Stop by the Gilliland Observatory, on the roof of the museum’s parking garage, at 8:30 p.m. to see stars, planets and the moon, weather permitting.
+But from April to October, Friday evenings are about what’s above the museum.
+Stop by the Gilliland Observatory, on the roof of the museum’s parking garage, to see stars, planets and the moon, weather permitting.
 Starting times vary depending on season; check their website for times.

-The Boston Landmarks Orchestra will hold a series of free concerts beginning July 18 at the Hatch Shell, on the Charles River Esplanade between the Longfellow and Massachusetts avenue bridges.
-The season includes the return of Channing Yu and the Mercury Orchestra after a highly acclaimed appearance in 2017.
+The Boston Landmarks Orchestra will hold a series of free concerts beginning July 17 at the Hatch Shell, on the Charles River Esplanade between the Longfellow and Massachusetts avenue bridges.
+This season includes performances by the Longwood Symphony Orchestra and the Mercury Orchestra.

 Not sure how to start your weekend?
 The Highland Street Foundation is ready to lend a hand.
-Entering its tenth season, Free Fun Fridays provide no-cost and free admission to 85 awesome cultural venues, ranging from zoos to art museums statewide, including several in Boston and nearby communities.
-The season runs June 29 through Aug.
-31.
+Free Fun Fridays provide no-cost and free admission to 85 awesome cultural venues, ranging from zoos to art museums statewide, including several in Boston and nearby communities.
+The season runs June 28 through Aug.
+30.

 A bit outside Boston, but worth the trip.
 The 2019 Lowell Folk Festival takes place from July 26-28 on five stages.
 Check out music and food from around the world, crafts and a family fun area with street performers, hands-on activities, face painting and other free summer activities.